 There is a critical need for collaborative, systems-level, action-oriented research to enable a more climate-resilient future for everyone.
-The Climate Adaptation and Resilience (CLARE) initiative aims to address this gap.
+Launched in 2021, the Climate Adaptation and Resilience (CLARE) initiative aims to address this gap.
 CLARE is a Canada-UK partnership to enable socially inclusive and sustainable action to foster resilience to climate change and natural hazards for people across the Global South.
-Co-funded and designed by the UK’s Foreign, Commonwealth and Development Office (FCDO) and IDRC, the CLARE partnership enables socially inclusive and sustainable action to build resilience and reduce vulnerability to risks from climate change and natural hazards for the most vulnerable.

-IDRC programming builds on lessons learned in past governance and justice research on legal empowerment and natural resource, to identify approaches that bring the voices of the most vulnerable, as well as Indigenous and feminist perspectives, to decision-making on climate action.
-For example, research on justice in a changing climate is informing national adaptation plans in Bangladesh, Chile and Peru.
+IDRC programming also builds on lessons learned in legal empowerment research to identify approaches that bring the voices of the most vulnerable, as well as Indigenous and feminist perspectives, to decision-making on climate change.
+New research on climate justice is identifying ways to include marginalized groups and ground climate action in more solid footing based on inclusion and democratic governance.
+This research is underway in Bangladesh, Chile and Peru.

-IDRC works on the basis that researchers in lower- and middle-income countries are best placed to decide what evidence is needed to help find solutions for problems in their communities.
-Through ongoing support of the MS4CR program at AIMS (the African Institute for Mathematical Sciences), IDRC is helping mathematical scientists, including women mathematical scientists, to contribute to climate change solutions for Africa.
+IDRC also works on the basis that researchers in lower- and middle-income countries are best placed to decide what evidence is needed to help find solutions for problems in their communities.
+Through ongoing support of a program at the African Institute for Mathematical Sciences, IDRC is helping mathematical scientists to contribute to climate change solutions for Africa.